-This page is dedicated to Black art exhibitions and events, locally and abroad.
+This page is dedicated to Black art exhibitions and events, locally, nationally, and internationally.
 Be sure to come back often to see what's happening!

 Mumbo Jumbo: Then and Now

 In Mumbo Jumbo: Then and Now, Francks Deceus utilizes a mix of references ranging from

 social media emojis to iconography from African diasporic voodoo ceremonies, to bridge

 gaps between the African-American and Haitian immigrant experiences.

 N'Namdi Contemporary, 6505 NE 2nd Ave, Miami, FL 33138.
 September 18, 2021-October 31,